Hew Locke: Statues

-In an interview with Simon Grant, Locke said "the legacy of empire is all around us on a daily basis – not just the variety of ethnic backgrounds that we have living in the UK, but the buildings and public statues that you see in cities across the country that came into being out of the economy of empire."
+In an interview with Simon Grant, Locke said: "...the legacy of empire is all around us on a daily basis – not just the variety of ethnic backgrounds that we have living in the UK, but the buildings and public statues that you see in cities across the country that came into being out of the economy of empire."

 Locke often works over photographs of specific statues, covering areas with painted or collaged designs.
 The press release for his work Restoration describes "Hew Locke’s embellishment, directly on to the photographic print, interrupts our expectation that the surface of the photographic image should be left pristine.
 We can only guess at what lies beneath ...It is perhaps the image of Colston that is most haunting.
 He is adorned with cowrie shells and other trade beads ... we are made aware of his ... involvement in the uncomfortable truths of corrupt African Kingdoms selling their people ...
 Locke views this work as an act of 'mindful vandalism', an exploration of these characters who he finds both attractive and repellent."

-Locke said: "When travelling around Britain, the first things I’m looking for are the statues ...
+Locke said: "When travelling around Britain, the first things I'm looking for are the statues ...
 I often think 'why have they got a statue to this person and why to that person?' ...
 On a purely aesthetic level I often find these historical monuments beautiful and have a genuine respect for their skilled academic sculptors.
 I have a somewhat schizophrenic response.
 It is not an anti-military critique, but an investigation into the idea of the Hero, and a meditation on our relationship with monumental public sculpture."

 Boats

 Ships have been a constant theme in his work throughout his career, ranging from small paintings to installations filling a church nave or an installation across an entire battle ship.
+A major example of Locke's interest in navigational vessels in visual arts is his 2011 installation For Those in Peril on the Sea, acquired by the Pérez Art Museum Miami.

 He has said: "I have a deep personal compulsion to make at least one boat every two years or so.
 It is part of my personal history, having sailed to and from Guyana to England as a child."

 Curator Zoe Lukov has written: "Locke offers us a maritime procession – at once celebratory and funereal – that is animated by the sub-marine pulse of history...a synthesis of symbols from intertwined historical and cultural legends and narratives...disparate legacies that surf the waves."

+Locke described his 2019 mixed-media installation Armada, made up of 45 boat sculptures, as addressing the reality that "today's refugee is tomorrow's citizen".